Sugerencia de edades

 ¡Lo sentimos, esta página aún no está disponible en español!
 Estamos trabajando tan rápido como podemos para traducir todo nuestro contenido, gracias por tu paciencia y apoyo.

-Tamarind may be introduced as soon as your baby is ready to start solids, which is generally around 6 months of age.
+Tamarind may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.

 No. However, tamarind is a member of the legume family, so individuals who are allergic to peanut, soy, or other legumes may be sensitive to the fruit.
 The vast majority of kids with peanut allergy can safely consume other legumes, so you don’t have to avoid legumes such as tamarind due to a pre-existing peanut allergy.
 As you would when introducing any new food, start by offering a small quantity of tamarind for the first couple of servings.
 If there is no adverse reaction, gradually increase the quantity over future meals.